-Activity on Cap Verde’s fixed income market is increasing as authorities continue to expand primary and secondary markets for government debt instruments.
+Activity on Cap Verde's fixed income market is increasing as authorities continue to expand primary and secondary markets for government debt instruments.
 Government securities largely dominate the market and authorities regularly issue a diverse range of debt instruments of varying maturities.
 Non-government securities issuance is relatively limited, though a few transport companies, real estate operators and commercial banks do issue a few corporate bonds, with the first non-government-guaranteed private bank bond issued in 2008.
-As of April 2011, Cap Verde received long term local and foreign currency sovereign credit ratings of BB- and B+ by Fitch and B+ and B+ by Standard and Poor’s.
+As of March 2013, Cap Verde received sovereign credit ratings of B+ by Fitch and Standard and Poor's.

 Commercial banks largely dominate the fixed income market's investor base, though the Cap Verde Diaspora also represents an important share of small-scale investors.
 Issuance of all government securities is handled by the Central Bank and all non-government instrument transactions are conducted through commercial banks.
 However, government bonds are, for the most part, not fungible, and the primary market is largely dominated by the National Social Security Institute which fragments the markets and constrains liquidity on the secondary market.
 Secondary market activity is thus limited and most investors adopt a buy-and-hold approach; though activity is likely to increase as the authorities have identified the expansion of the secondary market as a key aspect of the country's debt market development strategy.

 |Private Credit By Deposit Money Banks and Other Financial Institutions / GDP||0,449||0,478||0,508||0,272|